 Depression is among the most common mental health conditions.
-According to the National Alliance on Mental Illness, nearly seven percent of Americans have experienced at least one major depressive episode in the past year.
+According to the National Alliance on Mental Illness, over 8% of Americans have experienced at least one major depressive episode in the past year.
 In addition to therapy and medication, many everyday actions can help those who struggle with depression fight back.

 Connect With Others

 Relationships with friends and family can play a major role in fighting depression.
 Not only do connections with others combat the isolation and loneliness that go hand in hand with depression, a strong support system can encourage those who deal with this condition to stick with their treatment plans.
 At The Well, those living with serious mental illnesses find a place to belong, and benefit from a supportive community.

 Many who struggle with depression experience changes in appetite, and the challenges of living with a mental illness can make obtaining and preparing healthy food a challenge.
 But, eating regular nutritious meals can help to stabilize mood and make living with depression a bit more manageable.
 The Well provides nutritious meals for members Monday through Wednesday at its Community Life Center, as well as at its weekly worship service, Thursday Night Life.
 For many, these lunches and dinners are the primary hot meals they eat all week.

 Having responsibilities can help those living with depression maintain a routine and interact with others.
 It can also provide a sense of purpose and serve as a motivating factor to practice self-care.
 The Well Community offers opportunities for members to give back and build connections.
 For example, often a group of Well members volunteers at Better Block, helping to care for the Learning Garden while interacting with others in the community.